 Seattle has no shortage of restaurants offering the freshest, localest (I’m making this a word for today) products that nature has to provide.
 Which is really the coolest thing and I endorse it 500 billion percent.
 The problem with it however, is that it makes choosing a restaurant to eat at extremely, almost impossibly difficult.
 Where do you go?
 All of the menus are just so enticing.
-And when you are only in the city for one or two days, you want to make each and every meal count.
+And when you are only in the city for one or two days, staying in EVEN Hotel Seattle or another hotel of your choosing, you want to make each and every meal count.
 You don’t want any place to be a dud.

 We ordered a variety of smaller plates to share, which is always nice because you get to taste a little bit of everything.
 To start, we went with the cheese plate.
 My favorite was a toss up between a mild blue and a super oozy, stinky, I’m-not-exactly-sure-what-it-was.
 The three cheeses were accompanied by sliced nectarines, crackers, Marcona almonds and dried cherry mustarda.